-Since students are expected to have attained a usable level of language proficiency, one course beyond intermediate Spanish or its equivalent of four recent semesters of Spanish is required.
+Since students are expected to have attained a usable level of language proficiency, one course beyond intermediate Spanish or its equivalent of three recent semesters of Spanish is required.
 Students should have the ability to follow coursework in Spanish as assessed by SIT.
 It is preferred that students be enrolled in a Spanish course the semester before they are expected to study abroad.

 Each semester, students must carry a minimum of 15 credit hours, which equals 4 credits at Haverford.
 Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Students study power and politics in Ecuador, focusing specifically on both dominant development paradigms and resistant models that different groups have proposed.
 Because power and ideology are reproduced and challenged through language, students will also explore how different stakeholders in Ecuador have used both Spanish and indigenous languages to instill, reinforce, subvert, and reinvent power relationships, both historically and today.
 The program thus combines a political and economic focus with an emphasis on discourse and language.
 Students will leave with a highly sophisticated understanding of how this small, bio-diverse, and multi-ethnic country is thinking about development.
 Students can view course syllabi on the SIT website.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

 During the first week of the program topics such as academics, cultural, and health and safety are discussed.
 Through group discussions, readings, and participatory methods, students are introduced to the host country and develop skills for successful cross-cultural communication.